mdimranhossainwd/be-a-rdbms-rockstar-assignment/readme.md

 HAVING COUNT(b.booking_id) > 2;
 ```

-#### Explaination: This query shows each vehicle name along with how many times it has been booked.It uses a LEFT JOIN so all vehicles are considered, even if some have no bookings.The data is grouped by vehicle, and only vehicles with more than 2 bookings are shown.
+#### Explanation: This query shows each vehicle name along with how many times it has been booked.It uses a LEFT JOIN so all vehicles are considered, even if some have no bookings.The data is grouped by vehicle, and only vehicles with more than 2 bookings are shown.